Convention Schedule

 In this session, Inclusion Project youth leaders with disabilities will share their recommendations for including students with disabilities in planning and managing responses to hazardous weather events.
 They will share a guide for students, teachers, and schools to use to make sure that everyone’s needs are met during an emergency.

-Rooted in Strength: Building a Life of Passion and Power with Disability - By Hannah Setzer, Self Advocate
+Rooted in Strength: Building a Life of Passion and Power with Disability - By Hannah Setzer

 This interactive breakout session invites participants to reflect on their dreams and chart a personal path to building a life full of meaning.
 Using Hannah Setzer’s powerful story of resilience, authenticity, and determination, this session guides attendees through practical tools and heart-centered exercises designed to help them explore their passions and purpose while navigating the unique challenges of living with a disability.